clnsmth/soso/docs/source/dev/design.rst

 With this pattern, new support for metadata standards or versions can be easily added as strategy modules without modifying the client code or test suite.

-Users typically define workflows that involve iterating over a series of metadata files.
-Each file, along with its corresponding strategy, is passed to `main.convert`, which returns a SOSO record.
+Users typically define workflows that iterate over a series of metadata files.
+For each file, along with its corresponding strategy and any unmappable properties expressed as `kwargs`, users invoke `main.convert`, which then returns a SOSO record.

 .. image:: sequence_diagram.png
    :alt: Strategy Pattern